 - Navi: local indigenous population resistant to mining and prospecting.

 - Avatars: Navi-resembling vessel-bodies that enable humans to navigate safely in Pandora’s hostile terrain.

 - Neytiri: Navi chief’s only daughter.

 In a nutshell, Jake Sully uses an Avatar to go undercover and spy on the Navi on behalf of the prospectors.
 In the process, he falls in love with the Chief’s daughter, Neytiri, and slowly begins to appreciate the local wisdom and way of life.
-Soon he finds himself trying to broker a deal between the Navi and humans.
+Soon he finds himself brokering a deal between the Navi and humans.
 When diplomacy fails, he chooses to defend the Navi, leading the Pandora tribes in a last stand against the encroaching mining corporation.

-last but not least, there’s the Hometree: a super-massive tree whose root system is so deeply embedded and interconnected with the bio-botanical neural networks of Pandora that any damage to it could knock the planet’s entire ecological system off track (symbolic of the Tree of Life, the Cosmic Tree, or the Axis Mundi, around which all life hinges.)
+Last but not least, there’s the Hometree: a super-massive tree whose root system is so deeply embedded to and interconnected with the bio-botanical neural networks of Pandora that any damage to it could knock the planet’s entire ecological system off track (symbolic of the Tree of Life, the Cosmic Tree, or the Axis Mundi, around which all life hinges.)